 “By prevailing over all obstacles and distractions, one may unfailingly arrive at his chosen goal or destination.”
 Christopher Columbus

 “Travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.”
 Miriam Beard

-It’s Sunday and it feels like it was last Sunday, yesterday.
+It’s Sunday and it feels as if last Sunday was yesterday.

 Before I know it, Christmas will be here, then New Year’s Day (both of which fall on a Sunday)….
-2012 will have started and 2011’s Sundays will be those of yesteryear!
+2012 will begin and 2011s Sundays will be yesteryear’s!

 “Your imagination is your preview of life’s coming attractions.”
 Albert Einstein

 “The future belongs to those who believe in the beauty of their dreams.”
 Eleanor Roosevelt